 Following the launch of the revised scheme, Arts Council England has published the new accreditation returns schedule for 2018-2023.
 You can view the full schedule on the ACE website here.
 A condensed version of the schedule, for North East museums, is available to download here.

 Accreditation advice and support for the North East region is provided by Heather Lomas, contracted by Tyne & Wear Archives & Museums (TWAM).
 Heather will support museums approaching an initial application and museums preparing for a regular compliance return.
-She will also have a role in delivering Accreditation workshops and coordination of the Museum Mentor scheme.
+She will also have a role in delivering Accreditation workshops and coordination of the Accreditation Mentor scheme.